singhhimansh/newsroom/README.md

 ## Features & Tech stack

 * Next.js page routing framework used
-* Has discreate folder struction for better scalablity and understanding
+* Has discreate folder structure for better scalablity and understanding
 * **Dynamic route** to show pages for three different stories: **Top, New, and Best**
 * Shimmer UI for loader
 * **Responsive** for all screen devices
 * Custom reusable components, utility fucntions and hooks
+* React-Query for network call state management and caching
 * **404 file** to grep unrecognised invalid routes and redirect to home route.
 * **Pagination** and fetching paginated data

   **Note:**

   1. Due to the api limitations, Could not find any api which returns data in a single call.
 Here, first api gives the Id of news stories and another api to get content of a perticular news story.
+  2. Application is relatively small and has not much states, hence did not see the need of using Redux/Context Api.
+But with scale these should be integrated for state management

 **Tech used:**